Chart Color Schemes

 Hoppers Crossing - South's population is slightly younger than the national pattern

-Hoppers Crossing - South has a median age of 37, matching Greater Melbourne's figure and closely resembling Australia's median age of 38 years.
-The 65-74 age group constitutes 10.2% of the population in Hoppers Crossing - South, higher than Greater Melbourne's percentage.
-Conversely, the 25-34 cohort makes up 13.5%, lower than Greater Melbourne's figure.
-Between 2021 and present, the 75 to 84 age group has increased from 4.7% to 6.7% of the population.
-During this period, the 25 to 34 cohort has decreased from 14.8% to 13.5%.
+Hoppers Crossing - South has a median age of 37, matching Greater Melbourne's figure of 37 and remaining comparable to Australia's median age of 38 years.
+The 65-74 age group is strongly represented at 10.2%, higher than Greater Melbourne's percentage.
+Conversely, the 25-34 cohort is less prevalent at 13.5%.
+Between 2021 and present, the 75 to 84 age group has grown from 4.7% to 6.7% of the population, while the 25 to 34 cohort has declined from 14.8% to 13.5%.
 By 2041, demographic projections indicate significant shifts in Hoppers Crossing - South's age structure.
-Notably, the 75 to 84 group is expected to grow by 50%, reaching a population of 1,892 from the current 1,263.
-This growth will contribute to an increase in the proportion of those aged 65 and above, who are projected to comprise 58% of the total population growth.
-Meanwhile, the 0 to 4 and 25 to 34 age groups are anticipated to experience population declines.
+The 75 to 84 group is expected to grow by 50%, reaching 1,892 people from the current 1,263.
+This aging population trend is projected to account for 58% of the total growth in this period.
+Meanwhile, the 0 to 4 and 25 to 34 age groups are expected to experience population declines.